danielamadori/PACO/README.md

    Open a browser and navigate to `http://127.0.0.1:8000` to access the application via REST API.
    The docs are available at `http://127.0.0.1:8000/docs`

-3. Run the jupyter notebook ì:
+3. Run the jupyter notebook:
     ```bash
     jupyter notebook --port=8888
     ```
-4. Open a browser and go to `http://127.0.0.1:8080` and go to ServerNotebook to view the notebook.
+4. Open a browser and go to `http://127.0.0.1:8080` and go to the desired notebook to interact with the server

 ### Using Docker